JesseJ713/Daily_Planner/README.md

 Bit of a late start, but I have just finished pseudocoding and my plan is to tackle this project without touching the HTML & CSS.
 I want to solidify my knowledge manipulating the DOM and using jQuery to do so.
 I began by adding and establishing the current time and date onto the page.

 Creating the skeleton/layout of the program was more intuitive than anticipated.
 Using jQuery helped cut a lot of the code out of the equation.
 Now I need to focus on representing the time correctly within the schedule part of the program, laying out the body efficiently, and manipulate local storage correctly.

+I've effectively layed out the body by manipulating columns within Bootstrap.
+I was able to store the data inputted in the body, but need to work on having it persist as the user leaves the page.
+I also still need to work on portraying the hours correctly from the global variable I have set up.
+I will spend a little more time on it before reaching out for help.